k41531/mandarin/README.md

 # Mandarin
-Mandarin is documentation template which using Markdoc and Fresh.
+Mandarin is documentation template which using Fresh.

 ### Usage
 This is a Fresh project, so you can deploy on Deno Deploy as a document site after cloning it and adding markdown files.